MatzoMT/cs1302-arcade/README.md

   section describing: i) what work has been done; ii) what work do you plan to complete before the next deadline; and what problems, if any, you have encountered related to this project.
 These changes must be committed and pushed to your team repository before each deadline for them to count.

+* **Team Application Agreement Adherance (50 points):** You must adhere to the agreement in the Pair Programming Team Application you submitted for this project.
+Deviations will very likely result in this non-functional requirement being unsatisfied.
+If you have any problems with regard to this requirement, then please contact the CSCI 1302 Support Team by sending a private post to "Instructors" via the course Piazza as soon as possible.

 ### Grading